Binaural beats may sound like a creation from Dr. Dre, but it’s actually a technology that has amazing benefits for your brain.

 Above all, be patient.
 Training and developing your brain takes time.

-Imagine if you were an athlete and you wanted to run a marathon but wanted to skip the training – good luck, right?
-While binaural beats put your brain into a meditative state, they do not have any special powers to create specific changes in your brain.
+Imagine you were an athlete and you wanted to run a marathon but wanted to skip the training – good luck, right?
+So, if you’re looking for a transformational growth quick fix, you most likely won’t get it with binaural beats.

-1. Enhancing your meditation practice
+#1: In your meditation practice

 You’ve heard of the Mozart effect, right?
 People who listen to Mozart’s work tend to score higher on various cognitive tests and demonstrate higher mental performance.